solarslurpi/GrowBuddies/rst-test-files/index_RST.md

 - nutrition deficits ( TODO )
 - pest probems ( TODO )
 - virus probems ( TODO )
+- distance light is from canopy based on PPFD ( TODO )
 - TBD

 and adds analysis tools:
-- 3D Printed Microscope to view microbes ( TODO )
+\- 3D Printed Microscope to view microbes ( TODO )
-- TBD
+\- TBD

 The TBDs indicate that this project will continually evolve and (hopefully!) improve.
 Please let me know what you think, especially what can be improved.